tonyofrancis/Dispatcher/README.md

 ```
 Dispatch makes it very clear which thread your code is running on.
 Like what you see?
 Read on!

-One of the many problems with offloading work to a background thread on Android, is knowing the right time to cancel the work when it is no longer needed.
+One of the many problems with offloading work to a background thread in Java and Android programming, is knowing the right time to cancel the work when it is no longer needed.
 Dispatch makes it very easy to cancel a dispatch queue.
 Simply call the `cancel()` method on the queue.
-If that is not good enough, allow your Activity’s life cycle to manage this for you.
+If that is not good enough, allow your component's lifecycle to manage this for you.
+Android Activity Example:
 ```java
 class SimpleActivity: AppCompatActivity() {